Taming-the-BEAST/blotter/workshops/_posts/2019-11-22-Taming-the-BEAST-2020.md

 flyer: /images/workshops/Taming-the-BEAST-2020-Flyer.jpg

 has_programme: true
+is_postponed: true
 ---

+**This workshop has been postponed due to the COVID-19 pandemic.
+New dates for the workshop will be announced when they are available.**

 # Workshop Programme

 **Important:** this is a draft programme only and may be subject to change.